rob-blackbourn/jetblack-js-date-tz/manual/guide/design-choices.md

-The design choices are centered around efficiency and compatibility with the standard JavaScript Date object, and browser bundling.
+The design choices are centered around ease of use, rather than compatibility, and browser bundling.

 ### Months

-The Date object treats `0` as the first month of the year, and this library accepts that convention.
-Because this can feel a little odd, references to months usually specify `monthIndex` as a reminder.
+The DateTz object treats `1` as the first month of the year, rather than `0` for the built in Date class.

 ### Day of Week